tfwio/arp/README.md

 - x64 linker search directories (example)
     - `C:\msys64\mingw64\lib`
     - `C:\msys64\mingw64\x86_64-w64-mingw32\lib`
+- targeting x64 abd x86 we want to apply the same config setting to `IGraphicsWin.cpp`.
+  `$compiler $options $includes -c $file -o $object -fpermissive`
+- targeting x64
+    - in stead of using compiler flag `-fpermissive` globally, we're applying this only to the cpp files that need it.
+        - `WDL/IPlug/IPlugGraphicsWin.cpp` and whatever CPP has `int main` and `VstPluginMain` (in this case: `arpeggio.cpp`) have these settings however targeting x64, we need to apply the `-fpermissive` flag if you re-define a differently named GCC compiler in your CodeBlocks preferences (hence the project files).
+        Right-Click the file and select the compiler targeting x64 (combobox), check the checkbox and type into the textbox:
+        `$compiler $options $includes -c $file -o $object -fpermissive`.

 Feel free to 'comment' any issues or questions on the comment sections of the github-commit pages.